 Our lidar solutions enable high performance and autograde reliability at competitive prices.
-Our lidars are able to achieve this because our designs use robust, low-cost components coupled with a proprietary lidar engine ASIC and our frictionless, mirrorless 3D-imaging technology.
+Our lidars are able to achieve this because our designs use robust, low-cost components coupled with a proprietary lidar ASICs and our innovative 3D-imaging technologies.
 Our design choices coupled with our proprietary technology results in our lidars having high performance, low power consumption, compact form factor and high manufacturability for large scale deployment.

 Designing a lidar for mass market adoption in the Automotive market requires balancing performance (e.g., range, resolution and field of view), reliability (e.g., automotive certifications), price, vehicle integration (e.g., size and power) and volume manufacturability.
 For example, a lidar might have high performance but compromise on reliability, size, power and price.
 On the other end of the spectrum, a lidar could achieve low cost and good reliability but fail to meet minimum performance requirements.
-Our differentiated value proposition is further validated by our significant ADAS lidar series production award with GM.